 Writing can happen on computers, phones and iPads now.
 You may be typing on a screen, voice dictating or swiping.
 I’m not a fan of the swiping yet, but let’s give it some time.

 Read next: Voice dictation tools and tips for content creation

 And let’s not forget about picking the right technology.
 These two podcast episodes discuss that topic:

-We may not love all new workflows and technologies but some end up sticking – usually the ones that help with content performance.
-And of course when we continuously evaluate things we can find new ways to be more efficient with our time and efforts and drive more results quicker.
-Without driving ourselves crazy.￼
+We may not love all new workflows and technologies, but some end up sticking – usually the ones that help with content performance.
+And of course, when we continuously evaluate things we can find new ways to be more efficient with our time and efforts and drive more results quicker.
+Without creating too much unnecessary stress.

-So there are my pillars to marketing and content projects and organization.
-Like anything in our field, they are subject to evolve, but can help us set ourselves up to be more successful.
+So there are my pillars for marketing and content projects and organization.
+Like anything in our field, they are subject to evolve but can help us set ourselves up to be more successful.